yakomaxa/extcam2camcalib/README.md

 * You need template.xml in the same directory as the script.
 This template script is probably enough to test how to load xml to Oculus Camera Calibration Tool.
 * Window width/height depend on your game window size.
 * Offset shoud be 0.00, but depends on situations.
 I used to use 1.65, but now I use 0.00.
 Try changing it if position of hand and controller do not fit.

+## License
+MIT License

+Author Koya.S

+If you have questions (usage or so) on this script, ask it to me.